IQSS/Zelig/_sources/zelig-exp.txt

 ::

-    ## Error: error in evaluating the argument 'object' in selecting a method for function 'summary': Error: object 's.out' not found
+    ## Error in summary(s.out): error in evaluating the argument 'object' in selecting a method for function 'summary': Error: object 's.out' not found